nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 We hope that you will have a great time using Socius! :)

-Here are some example usages you can derive from Socius:
+Here are some main features Socius provides:
-* Keep track of details of classmates who are also taking CS2103T
+* Access details of coursemates taking CS2103T.
-* Delete details of less acquainted classmates
+* Find any coursemate(s) with their name, tutorial group, nationalities, tags and more.
-* Tag classmates based on assigned project groups
+* Organize coursemates with suitable tags
-* Filter classmates based on different project groups
+* View statistics on nationality and gender.

 <div markdown="block" class="alert alert-info">
 Socius is optimized for use via a *Command Line Interface (CLI)* while still having the benefits of a *Graphical User Interface (GUI)*.
 If you can